TobiasCarlsson/portfolio/README.md

 ## Process documentation

-Method, Tools, Informatoin Architecture, Code structure
+### Purpose
+The purpose of this site is to shown who i'm, what i do and how to get in contact with me.

 ### Method
-For the frontend i used html and css, I used html and css because I feel pretty comfortable with
+I started this project with making a trelloboard, on the board i listed everything needed on the site and what i needed to think about.

 ### Tools
-The tools i use for this website is the text editor atom which can handle any type of text
+The tools i use for this website is the text editor atom which can handle any type of text and code.
 ### Informatoin Architecture